RetroMusicPlayer/RetroMusicPlayer/FAQ.md

 ___

 ## Q: **How do I use offline synced lyrics?**
-There are four methods for adding offline synced lyrics in Retro Music.
+There are three methods for adding offline synced lyrics in Retro Music.

 ### ***Method 1:-***
 #### STEP 1: